chrisred/posh-scripts/README.md

 `Get-MailboxDatabase -Name ExchangeDB1 | . \Get-MailboxDatabaseLogFile.ps1 | Select-Object -Last 20 | Remove-Item`

 `Get-MailboxDatabase -Name ExchangeDB1 | . \Get-MailboxDatabaseLogFile.ps1 | Move-Item -Destination "C:\CommitedLogs"`

+## PasswordNotifyTask.ps1 ##

+Sends a customizable message to user accounts that are configured with an email address and a password that can expire.
+This is best used as a scheduled task and can be configured by editing variables in the script.

+### Configuration ###

+To run the script on a domain member server the `ActiveDirectory` PowerShell module is required, this can be installed with `Install-WindowsFeature RSAT-AD-PowerShell`.

+The following variables are available for configuration in the script file. `AD_SERVER`, `NOTIFY_BEFORE`, `NOTIFY_GROUP`, `NOTIFY_OU`, `NOTIFY_NAME`, `EMAIL_TEST`, `EMAIL_SERVER`, `EMAIL_PORT`, `EMAIL_SSL`, `EMAIL_CREDENTIAL`, `EMAIL_FROM`, `EMAIL_SUBJECT`, `EMAIL_BODY`.

+To log information and errors to the "Application" event log an event source named `PasswordNotifyTask` must be registered.
+This can be done with the follow command on the server running the script.

+`New-EventLog -LogName 'Application' -Source 'PasswordNotifyTask'`

+### Permissions ###

+When running the script under a "Domain User" account the permissions below are required where appropriate.

+The account must have read access to the objects in the `Password Settings Container` that define fine grained password policies.
+This can be done by applying `List contents`, `Read all properties` and `Read` permissions to the `Descendant msDS-PasswordSettings` and `Descendant msDS-PasswordSettingsContainer` object classes on the `Password Settings Container`.

+If run on a Domain Controller with UAC enabled, objects required by the script may be filtered by UAC if an account without Domain Admin permissions is used.
+To avoid this issue the variable `AD_SERVER` can be configured in the script to run commands on a specified Domain Controller.
+A remote connection will not be subject to UAC filtering.